 Under the Freedom of Information Act (FOIA), 5 U.S.C.
 Sec.
 552, any person may make a written request for records maintained by the NLRB; however, some of these records may be privileged from disclosure by the nine exemptions and three exclusions specified in the Act.
 The formal rules for making FOIA requests to the NLRB are set forth in the multi-volume Code of Federal Regulations at 29 C.F.R.
 Sec.
-102.117, which is available online from this link or in any law library.
+102.117 (link is external), which is available online from this link or in any law library.
 In most cases, though, this reference guide should provide you with the basic information you will need.

 II.
 Types of Records Maintained by the NLRB